 UK entrepreneurs and investors often pursue the E-2 visa because it provides a practical route to entering and operating in the U.S. market through an active business investment.

-In April 2026 all E-2 visa lawyers in London are seeing a significant increase in enquiries.
+In April 2026 all E-2 visa lawyers in London are seeing a significant increase in inquiries.
 In 2026, UK investors are telling us they see more economic opportunity in the United States.

 But commercial opportunity alone is not enough.
 A successful E-2 case depends on the investment being structured properly, the business being credible and operational, and the application being prepared to meet the expectations of the U.S. Consulate in London.